Murray Rothbard: Children's rights and parental obligations

-In the Ethics of Liberty, Rothbard explores issues regarding children's rights in terms of self-ownership and contract.
+In the Ethics of Liberty, Rothbard explores issues regarding children's rights regarding self-ownership and contract.
 These include support for a woman's right to abortion, condemnation of parents showing aggression towards children and opposition to the state forcing parents to care for children.
 He also holds children have the right to run away from parents and seek new guardians as soon as they are able to choose to do so.
 He argued that parents have the right to put a child out for adoption or sell the rights to the child in a voluntary contract in what Rothbard suggests will be a "flourishing free market in children".
 He believes that selling children as consumer goods in accord with market forces—while "superficially monstrous"—will benefit "everyone" involved in the market: "the natural parents, the children, and the foster parents purchasing".

-In Rothbard's view of parenthood, "the parent should not have a legal obligation to feed, clothe, or educate his children, since such obligations would entail positive acts coerced upon the parent and depriving the parent of his rights".
+In Rothbard's view of parenthood, "the parent should not have a legal obligation to feed, clothe, or educate his children, since such obligations would entail positive acts coerced upon the parent and depriving the parent of his rights."
 Thus, Rothbard stated that parents should have the legal right to let any infant die by starvation and should be free to engage in other forms of child neglect.
 However, according to Rothbard, "the purely free society will have a flourishing free market in children".
 In a fully libertarian society, he wrote, "the existence of a free baby market will bring such 'neglect' down to a minimum".
 Economist Gene Callahan of Cardiff University, formerly a scholar at the Rothbard-affiliated Mises Institute, wrote that Rothbard allowed "the logical elegance of his legal theory" to "trump any arguments based on the moral reprehensibility of a parent idly watching her six-month-old child slowly starve to death in its crib".

 Retributive theory of criminal justice

 In The Ethics of Liberty, Rothbard advocates for a "frankly retributive theory of punishment" or a system of "a tooth (or two teeth) for a tooth".
 Rothbard emphasizes that all punishment must be proportional, stating that "the criminal, or invader, loses his rights to the extent that he deprived another man of his".
 Applying his retributive theory, Rothbard states that a thief "must pay double the extent of theft".
-Rothbard gives the example of a thief who stole $15,000 and says he not only would have to return the stolen money, but also provide the victim an additional $15,000, money to which the thief has forfeited his right.
+Rothbard gives the example of a thief who stole $15,000 and says he must return the stolen money and provide the victim an additional $15,000, money to which the thief has forfeited his right.
 The thief would be "put in a [temporary] state of enslavement to his victim" if he is unable to pay him immediately.
-Rothbard also applies his theory to justify beating and torturing violent criminals, although the beatings are required to be proportional to the crimes for which they are being punished.
+Rothbard also applies his theory to justify beating and torturing violent criminals, although the beatings are required to be proportional to the crime.